ABOUT MARGINALLY ONLINE

 About Us

-Run by Ava Twum-Ampofo and Emily Jong, we created Marginally Online as a way to bridge the gap between pop media culture and the economic theory taught in the classroom, to try and make economics more accessible to the public and easier to digest.
+Run by Emily Jong and Ava Twum-Ampofo, we created Marginally Online as a way to bridge the gap between pop media culture and the economic theory taught in the classroom, to try and make economics more accessible to the public and easier to digest.